Executive Summary

 Next Steps

 Getting consent right for AI is complex but manageable with proper frameworks in place.
-The investment in robust consent infrastructure pays dividends in:
+The investment in robust consent infrastructure pays dividends through reduced regulatory risk, increased customer trust, operational clarity when scaling AI initiatives, and faster response to regulatory inquiries.

 For a comprehensive assessment of your AI consent posture and data protection compliance: